Pivot Table Sort in Excel (Table of Content)

 This is a small table I created to illustrate how to create a pivot table.
 A larger pivot table to practice on is also included with the practice dataset these values have been taken from and will be used for illustrating how to sort data in a pivot table.

-Now that we have seen how to create a pivot table, let us get to the main subject of this article, which is sorting data inside a pivot table.
+Now that we have seen how to create a pivot table, let us get to this article’s main subject, which is sorting data inside a pivot table.